jeffpar/basicdos/docs/index.md

 Notice that BASIC-DOS 1) doesn't require function names to begin with "FN",
-2) it allows them to be defined at the command prompt (ie, what IBM PC BASIC calls "Direct Mode", also known as "Immediate Mode"), and 3) it allows multi-line function definitions, enabling the creation of more sophisticated functions.
+2) it allows them to be defined at the command prompt (ie, what IBM PC BASIC calls "Direct Mode", also known as Immediate Mode), and 3) it allows multi-line function definitions within BASIC files, enabling the creation of more sophisticated functions.

+Take this opportunity to experiment with BASIC-DOS line-editing, which combines all the editing features of both PC DOS and PC BASIC, improving the PC DOS editing experience.
+Use the BASIC-DOS `HELP` command to list available editing keys (`HELP KEYS`).

 ### Pipes and Redirection